Ranui Swanson

 Ranui Swanson Football Club is an amateur football club in West Auckland, New Zealand.
-They currently compete in the NRF Championship which is step 5 on the New Zealand football pyramid.
+Ranui are officially partnered with former Sunday League side, Colo Boys FC, who after the NRF League One team's fell over in 2023, took over.
+They currently compete in the NRF League One which is the equivalent of step 5 on the New Zealand football pyramid.

 Ranui Swanson was formed in 1979, starting with 4 teams.
-The club has also competed in the Chatham Cup, New Zealand's premier knockout tournaments for men.
-Their first season in the competition was in 1983 when they lost in the first round to Pt Chevalier 4–1.
+Colo Boys was formed in 2014 as part of the ASFA.
+Both teams have also competed in the Chatham Cup, New Zealand's premier knockout tournaments for men.
+Ranui's first season in the competition was in 1983 when they lost in the first round to Pt Chevalier 4–1.